Parliamentary constituencies in East Sussex: 1950-1979

+1983-present

 Historic representation by party

 A cell marked → (with a different colour background to the preceding cell) indicates that the previous MP continued to sit under a new party name.

 The Local Government Act 1972 moved the District of Mid Sussex into West Sussex from East Sussex.
 This change was put into effect in the Parliamentary constituency boundaries for the 1983 boundary changes.